mpareja/gearshaft/README.md

 **Status: Pre-Release** (due to lack of documentation, see [Roadmap](https://github.com/mpareja/gearshaft/issues/3))

+## Getting Started

+The best way to get started is to dive into the [Gearshaft example project](https://github.com/mpareja/gearshaft-example).

 ## Development

 1. Run a Postgres instance for use by the automated tests